boz/kail/README.md

-`--rc NAME` | match pods belonging to the given replication controller `--rs NAME` | match pods belonging to the given replica set `-d, --deploy NAME` | match pods belonging to the given deployment `-j, --job NAME` | match pods belonging to the given job `--node NODE-NAME` | match pods running on the given node `--ing NAME` | match pods belonging to services targeted by the given ingress
+`--rc NAME` | match pods belonging to the given replication controller `--rs NAME` | match pods belonging to the given replica set `-d, --deploy NAME` | match pods belonging to the given deployment `--sts NAME` | match pods belonging to the given statefulset `-j, --job NAME` | match pods belonging to the given job `--node NODE-NAME` | match pods running on the given node `--ing NAME` | match pods belonging to services targeted by the given ingress